What Is A Speaker Crossover? Definition, Components, Types, And Importance

 The configuration of your speaker system is another crucial factor to consider when designing a crossover.
 Speaker systems can be categorized into different configurations, such as two-way, three-way, or even more complex designs.

 A two-way speaker system consists of two drivers, usually a woofer and a tweeter.
 The crossover in a two-way system is responsible for directing the appropriate frequencies to each driver.
-It separates the audio signal into high-frequency components that go to the tweeter and low-frequency components that go to the woofer.
+It separates the audio signal into high-frequency components that go to the tweeter and low-frequency that go to the woofer.

 In a three-way system, there are three drivers, typically a woofer, a mid-range driver, and a tweeter.
 The crossover in a three-way system divides the audio signal into three frequency ranges, directing the lows to the woofer, the mids to the mid-range driver, and the highs to the tweeter.